puzhaokow1993/Helsinki_speech_challenge_2024_Pu-Yun_KOW_Pu-Zhao_KOW/README.md

 # Installation instructions, including any requirements

-For simplicity, we compressed all necessary files into a single zip file (including the list of requirement packages in requirement.txt).
+In the spirit of open science, we include all the program in this resipotory, except for the trained model due to its large size.
+In order to distribute the trained model, we will also compressed all necessary files into zip files in order to simplify the installation and the usesage of the program.
-- Python 3.x is required for main.py
+- Python 3.9 is required for the main program `main.py`; but
-- Python 3.x is required for the model training program
+- Python 3.8 is required for the model training program (including `data_preprocessing.py`) with requirements in `training_requirement.txt` and the testing program `evaluate.py` with requirements in `preprocessing_evaluate_requirement.txt`.

-- [ ] Pu-Zhao comments: Check python version.
+> [!WARNING]
+> It is strongly recommended to open different enviromnent to prevent the incompability of python packages.

 - [ ] Pu-Zhao comments: make sure the program can be run by just unzip the zip file.

 # Usage instructions